richard-cox/rancher-pi/2022_hack_week.md

 - https://artifacthub.io/packages/helm/k8s-at-home/plex / https://github.com/k8s-at-home/charts
 - NOTE - Not point & click install

+NOTE - The case has four fans in, which are noiser than expected.
+Had hoped to keep the unit centrally in my flat, however plan to move it to a storage cupboard.
+NOTE - There's only one socket in the cupboard which powers a washer/dryer.
+I had planned to use the existing power block running the pi's with a new wifi switch and plug the washer in to that... however the ampage is too low.
+Aborted.

 ## To think about
 - dashboard/metrics
 - vps (with pihole?)